lyz-code/blue-book/docs/gtd.md

 First you need to get an awareness of your state.
 At any point in time you're limited to do the tasks that meet your:

 * Context: Most actions need to be done on a specific location or having some tool at hand.
+You can use tags to filter the actions available to your context.
 * Time available.
 * Energy available.